Constant (computer programming): Dynamically-valued constants

 Dynamically valued constants originated as a language feature with ALGOL 68.
 Studies of Ada and C++ code have shown that dynamically valued constants are used infrequently, typically for 1% or less of objects, when they could be used much more, as some 40–50% of local, non-class objects are actually invariant once created.
 On the other hand, such "immutable variables" tend to be the default in functional languages since they favour programming styles with no side-effect (e.g., recursion) or make most declarations immutable by default, such as ML.
 Purely functional languages even forbid side-effects entirely.

 Constantness is often used in function declarations, as a promise that when an object is passed by reference, the called function will not change it.
 Depending on the syntax, either a pointer or the object being pointed to may be constant, however normally the latter is desired.
 Especially in C++ and C, the discipline of ensuring that the proper data structures are constant throughout the program is called const-correctness.

 Constant function parameters

 In C/C++, it is possible to declare the parameter of a function or method as constant.
-This is a guarantee that this parameter cannot be modified after the first assignment (inadvertently).
+This is a guarantee that this parameter cannot be inadvertently modified after its initialization by the caller.
 If the parameter is a pre-defined (built-in) type, it is called by value and cannot be modified.
 If it is a user-defined type, the variable is the pointer address, which cannot be modified either.
 However, the content of the object can be modified without limits.
 Declaring parameters as constants may be a way to signalise that this value should not be changed, but the programmer must keep in mind that checks about modification of an object cannot be done by the compiler.